 Thanks to ZacBytes for providing a google material icons plugin.
 I don’t know this person, however, I use their plugin for every single icon you see in these tools.

-Some extra info before you download it (my UI design is a little basic at the moment):
+Some extra info before you download it:

 The part perspective tool is a widget containing a viewport that renders all the objects within the workspace with the camera’s CFrame being set to the part’s CFrame.
 This tool can be very expensive so I highly recommend going over some of the settings you will see after clicking the button at the top right.
 There are more details to be explained in the “User Manual”.